Questions We’re Often Asked

 How can I join the online community at SoulBody Wellness?

-SoulBody Wellness offers an online community space rooted in connection, nervous system regulation, and honest conversation.
-Community offerings may include group gatherings, reflective practices, and shared resources to explore healing in relationship rather than isolation.
+The community is built around connection, nervous system regulation, and honest conversation.
+Offerings include group gatherings, reflective practices, and shared resources — all grounded in the idea that healing happens in relationship, not in isolation.

-Many people come into this space having spent a long time in survival mode, carrying unspoken feelings and unmet needs.
-A core intention of the community is to offer permission to pause — to sit, breathe, and begin noticing what has been hard to see or name.
+Many of the people who find their way here have spent a long time in survival mode, carrying unspoken feelings and unmet needs.
+The intention is simple: to offer permission to pause.
+To sit.
+To breathe.
+To begin noticing what has been hard to see or name on your own.

-Details about current community offerings, events, or ways to participate are shared on our website as they become available.
-The intention is to create spaces that feel grounded, welcoming, and human — not rushed or performative.
+Details about current offerings, gatherings, and ways to participate are shared on our website as they become available.
+The intention is to keep this space grounded, welcoming, and human — not rushed, not performative.

 Does SoulBody Wellness offer any events or workshops?

 Yes.
-SoulBody Wellness periodically offers workshops, gatherings, and events focused on healing, somatic embodiment, storytelling, and nervous system regulation.
+SoulBody Wellness offers ongoing gatherings alongside seasonal workshops and events — all focused on healing, somatic embodiment, storytelling, and nervous system regulation.

-One of our ongoing offerings is a free community gathering held on Zoom on the first and third Tuesday of each month at 6 PM PST.
-These Tuesday night circles are designed as a space for reflection, connection, and meaningful conversation among deep feelers navigating healing and personal growth.
+The cornerstone is a free community gathering held on Zoom on the first and third Tuesday of each month at 6 PM PST.
+These Tuesday night circles are designed for deep feelers — a space to slow down, reflect, and be met in real conversation with others walking similar terrain.

-Additional workshops and events may be offered virtually or in person and are designed to support integration and self-discovery rather than quick fixes.
-Many participants describe these spaces as places where they can slow down, reconnect with their bodies, trust their internal experience, and tune in to their inner wisdom.
+Additional workshops and events are offered virtually and occasionally in person.
+They support integration and self-discovery rather than quick fixes.
+Most participants describe these spaces as places where they can finally exhale — reconnect with their bodies, trust their internal experience, and tune in to their own inner wisdom.

 What is Spiritual Friction about?

-Spiritual Friction is a podcast centered on heartfelt conversations about healing, personal growth, and what it means to be human.
+Spiritual Friction: A Space for Deep Feelers is a podcast about healing, personal growth, and what it means to be human.

 Who is Laurel LeMohn, the founder of SoulBody Wellness?

-Across therapy, community spaces, and storytelling platforms, Laurel brings a grounded, compassionate approach that emphasizes presence, curiosity, and deep listening.
-Many people describe feeling genuinely cared for and met where they are — especially those who have not often experienced that kind of attuned support.
+Across therapy sessions, community gatherings, and storytelling platforms, Laurel brings the same approach: presence, curiosity, deep listening.
+Many people describe feeling genuinely cared for in her presence — especially those who have spent years giving care without often receiving it.

-Her work supports people in seeing parts of themselves they’ve had difficulty accessing, putting long-held feelings into words, and developing greater trust in their own inner knowing.
+Her work supports people in noticing parts of themselves they've had trouble accessing — putting long-held feelings into words, rebuilding trust in their own inner knowing, and beginning to take up space in ways they may not have allowed before.

 What are effective methods for healing trauma through breathwork and storytelling?

-Storytelling can support integration by allowing experiences to be named, witnessed, and understood within a relationally safe context.
-Many people describe gaining insight into how past experiences continue to shape their present lives — and feeling permission to accept parts of themselves that were previously hard to trust or embrace.
+Storytelling does something different, but equally important.
+It allows experiences to be named, witnessed, and made meaningful — sometimes for the first time, in a context where it feels safe to speak.
+Many people describe gaining real insight into how their past continues to shape their present, and slowly feeling permission to accept parts of themselves that had been hard to trust or embrace.

 How does SoulBody Wellness use breathwork and storytelling in healing practices?